Length: 11 miles (round-trip to Hyalite Lake)

 Crowds: Heavy traffic

-Located just south of Bozeman past Hyalite Reservoir, Hyalite Creek Trail is a great place for a scenic hike.
+Located just south of Bozeman past Hyalite Reservoir, Hyalite Creek Trail is a great place for a scenic hike or an active trail run.
 With waterfalls scattered throughout a glacial U-shaped canyon, this out-and-back trail is well-maintained for hikers, bikers, and skiers of all abilities.
 The trail runs all the way up to Hyalite Lake–Hyalite Peak is an extra two miles beyond for those interested in a longer journey.
 This trek is doable for most skill levels, and the beauty surrounding the trail is unmatched.
 Hikers look out for bikers, and vice versa.
 Carry bear spray.

 Snow sticks around up Hyalite Creek well into the spring, so be wary of dangerous run-off conditions.
 During the winter, wear gear for slick, icy conditions; it's a bit of a trek over the ice but seeing the frozen waterfalls is worth it.
 Another option is to strap into a pair of cross-country skis for a beautiful winter trip.